adriandeodatox-prog/llm-interaction-stability/README.md

 # LLM Interaction Stability Toolkit

 A collection of opt-in interaction protocols designed to reduce ambiguity, context drift, and hallucination in long-running LLM conversations.

-This repository focuses on **interaction design**, not model training, fine-tuning, or system-level interventions.
+This repository focuses on interaction design, not model training, fine-tuning, or system-level interventions.

+All protocols operate entirely at the human–LLM interface layer and can be used independently or selectively.

 ---

 ## What this is

 - Prompt-level interaction protocols
 - Human-triggered safeguards for clarity
 - Conversation structure patterns
 - Non-invasive and reversible by design
 - Compatible with any GPT-style interface

-These artifacts explore how **better conversation structure** can reduce failure modes commonly attributed to “hallucination”.
+These artifacts explore how better conversation structure can reduce failure modes commonly attributed to “hallucination.”

 ---

 ## What this is not

 - Model fine-tuning or weight modification
 - Hidden system prompts or coercive control
+- Persistent hidden state
 - Psychological manipulation
 - Metaphysical, spiritual, or ideological frameworks
 - A replacement for existing safety systems

+This toolkit does not attempt to “fix” the model.
+It changes how humans interact with it.

 ---